 With advocacy and support groups similarly prevented by law from intervening in most cases of married minors, this hybrid wife and child abuse continues to cause irreparable harm until long after the survivor’s eighteenth birthday.

 It’s Not a Marriage.
 It’s a Child and the Adult Man Abusing Her.

 Every case of child marriage is different.
 But themes of coercion, abuse, domestic violence, and trauma are a common thread among survivor stories.
 Complex motivations, ranging from family traditions and religious beliefs to financial pressure and stigmas surrounding teen pregnancy, often result in parental and court approval of youth marriage.

-Child marriages regularly serve as cover-ups for statutory rape or out-of-wedlock pregnancies, and they almost always force young girls into environments of prolonged physical, psychological, and sexual abuse disguised as a marriage.
+Child marriages regularly serve as cover-ups for statutory rape or teenage pregnancies, and they almost always force young girls into environments of prolonged physical, psychological, and sexual abuse disguised as a marriage.
 But the outward appearance of a happy couple couldn’t be further from the truth.
 Instead, the domestic abuse is hidden from the outside world, and frequently even from the couple’s own children.
 The trauma recovery process for the women forced into these marriages is both incredibly difficult and lifelong.